New from ACTIVE: Check out our latest products here

 3. Don’t forget to chock your wheels to prevent your RV from moving.

-RV Maintenance 101: Keeping Your Home-on-Wheels in Top Shape
+RV Maintenance 101: How to Keep Your Home-on-Wheels in Top Shape

 Regular maintenance and seasonal care are key to maintaining your mobile home’s top condition.